Modeling Concurrency Control as a Learnable Function

 \section{Conclusions}

-In this paper, we presented {\dbname}, a novel learned concurrency control algorithm that dynamically adapts to varying workloads by modeling concurrency control as a learnable agent function.

-Our algorithm learns design choices from a large number of existing concurrency control algorithms, enabling it to achieve high performance across diverse workloads. {\dbname} employs an optimization algorithm that quickly converges to a combination of concurrency control actions that achieves high transaction throughputs.
-It uses Bayesian optimization and conflict graph reduction to reduce the overhead of performance score evaluations, thereby speeding up the optimization process.
+In this paper, we presented {\dbname}, a novel learned concurrency control algorithm that achieves high performance across diverse workloads. {\dbname} models concurrency control as a learnable function.
+It learns design choices from a large number of existing concurrency control algorithms.
+The algorithm employs an optimization algorithm that quickly converges to a combination of concurrency control actions that achieves high transaction throughput.
+Specifically, it uses Bayesian optimization and graph reduction search to reduce the overhead of performance evaluations, thereby speeding up the optimization process.
 Our evaluation shows that {\dbname} delivers high throughput, outperforming the baselines.
-In particular, its throughput is up to 3.32${\times}$, 4.38${\times}$, and 4.27${\times}$ of {\polyjuice}, Silo, and 2PL's throughput, respectively.
-Further, {\dbname} optimizes up to 11$\times$ faster than state-of-the-art learned baselines, making it more robust and adaptive to workload drifts.
+In particular, its throughput is up to 3.32${\times}$, 4.38${\times}$, and 4.27${\times}$ higher than that of {\polyjuice}, 2PL, and Silo, respectively.
+Further, {\dbname}'s optimization time is up to 11$\times$ faster than that of other learned baselines, making it more robust and adaptive to workload drifts.